LINBIT/drbd-reactor/doc/promoter.md

   `a.service`.
 - `/var/run/systemd/system/c.service.d/reactor.conf` containing dependencies on `drbd-promote@foo` and on
   `b.service`.
-- `/var/run/systemd/system/drbd-resource@foo.target.d/reactor.conf` containing dependencies on
+- `/var/run/systemd/system/drbd-services@foo.target.d/reactor.conf` containing dependencies on
   `a.service`, `b.service`, and `c.service`.

-If a DRBD resource changes its state to "may promote", the plugin (i.e., all plugins on all nodes in the cluster) start the generated systemd target (e.g., `drbd-resource@foo.target`).
+If a DRBD resource changes its state to "may promote", the plugin (i.e., all plugins on all nodes in the cluster) start the generated systemd target (e.g., `drbd-services@foo.target`).
 All will try to start the `drbd-promote@` unit first, but only one will succeed and continue to start the rest of the services.
 All the others will fail intentionally.